ziord/Switches/DOCUMENTATION.md

 \
 \
 <a name='ft-vs-nft'></a>
-## Meet the Modes: Fallthrough vs No Fallthrough
+## Meet the Modes: Fallthrough vs No-Fallthrough

 Fallthrough is what happens when execution drops from a matching case (one without a `break` specified) statement (after such case has been executed) to the _next_ case statement(s) (it continues dropping) if any (or even a default statement) in the switch block.